I treat more than just symptoms

 If you have a passion for bringing new ideas to the table then we’re here to listen on how we can improve and continue to develop our healthcare service within the prison environment.
 We have regular team meetings to discuss ideas for improvement and every voice is heard.
 We believe each and every member of our team is important and hold regular team building social events that everyone is incited to.

 We understand that many people will never have been inside a prison and it is difficult to know if it is for you without having a look round.
 With this in mind we welcome informal visits so we can show you around and decide if it is for you before applying.

 This is a full-time working 37.5 hours per week.
 We also welcome part-time and bank applications.

-For more information, an informal discussion or to arrange an informal visit please contact Silvie on 0118 9521 1863 or email@example.com.
+For more information, an informal discussion or to arrange an informal visit please contact Jen on 0118 9521 1994 or firstname.lastname@example.org.

 Please note that offers of employment are subject to Care UK Terms & Conditions and receipt of satisfactory references, an enhanced DBS check and prison vetting.